-Hospital administrators or physicians have legal authority to delay discharge of a child through a hospital hold for up to 72 hours, without DCYF taking placement and care authority (PCA).
-The hospital administrator or physician must believe a child is in imminent danger if released to their parents or guardians.
+Hospital administrators or physicians have legal authority to delay discharge of a child or youth through a hospital hold for up to 72 hours, without DCYF taking placement and care authority (PCA).
+The hospital administrator or physician must believe a child or youth is in imminent physical harm if released to their parents or guardians.
 This policy provides direction on how to respond to a hospital hold.